SparklyJeff/Deep-Compression-PyTorch/README.md

+# Modified-Pruning
+Free-lance PyTorch modification project of Deep Compression model (more details can be found below) by Jeffrey Cao

+Experiments with:
+- Pruning by Standard Deviation (STD)
+- Pruning by Percentile
+- Soft Thresholding
+- Trimmed Thresholding

 # Deep-Compression-PyTorch
 PyTorch implementation of 'Deep Compression: Compressing Deep Neural Networks with Pruning, Trained Quantization and Huffman Coding'  by Song Han, Huizi Mao, William J. Dally